Skip to main content

 Judicial and Associate Members in Minnesota.

-As part of the Implementation Sites Project, the NCJFCJ provides targeted training and technical assistance to the Second Judicial District Court of Ramsey County (under the leadership of Judge DeAnne Hilgers) and the White Earth Tribal Court (under the leadership of Judge David DeGroat).
-The project is designed to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.
+As part of the Tribal Model Court Project, the NCJFCJ provides targeted training and technical assistance to the White Earth Tribal Court to improve practice in the handling of child abuse and neglect cases, reduce the number of children in foster care, and improve outcomes for children in care.

 Learn about the work and impact of the NCJFCJ in Minnesota